 In an upright position, hold your arms at a 90-degree angle at shoulder level with your hands facing down and your fingers curved.
 Extend both arms straight out in front of you without locking the joints.
 Bend your elbows and pull your arms back until your elbows are just slightly behind your torso as you squeeze your shoulder blades together.
 Repeat the motion.

 With your feet firmly flat on the floor and seated in an upright position, hold both arms at a 90-degree angle.
 Extend your forearms in front of you keeping your elbows at your sides.
 Rotate your upper torso to the left (twisting at the waist).
-Twist back to center and repeat this motion to the right.
+Twist back to centre and repeat this motion to the right.

 Side Bend Stretch